Batgirl (film): Revelation and immediate impact

 In August 2022, Warner Bros.
 Discovery (WBD) announced that it no longer planned to release Batgirl on HBO Max or theatrically, despite a previously scheduled 2022 release on HBO Max.
-TheWrap reported that WBD felt the film "simply did not work" and went against the new desire and mandate from CEO David Zaslav to make DC films "big theatrical event films".
-The Guardian reported that this put Batgirl "among the most expensive canceled cinematic projects ever".
+TheWrap reported that WBD executives felt the film "simply did not work" and went against the new desire and mandate from CEO David Zaslav to make DC films "big theatrical event films".
+The Guardian reported that this put Batgirl "among the most expensive cancelled cinematic projects ever".
 The move was widely described as "unprecedented" in Hollywood history for a big-budget film production.

 Collider, Rolling Stone, and Reuters reported that test screening responses were negative, which might have been a factor in WBD's decision; Colliders sources described the film as "a huge disappointment [that] looked cheap in comparison to other films".
 Rolling Stone said that WBD determined that spending an additional $7–9 million during post-production in an effort to bring Batgirl to the level of other theatrical DC films, such as Shazam!
 Fury of the Gods (2023), would be fruitless.
 However, Variety reported that studio insiders denied that the film's quality factored into the decision, reaffirming, along with The Hollywood Reporter and Deadline Hollywood, that it was part of the studio's larger cost-cutting measures, given the budget increased from an initial $70 million to $90 million, and the desire for DC films to be theatrical blockbusters.
 Deadline noted that test screenings showed temporary versions of the visual effects, "which tend to temper audience enthusiasm".